Antithrombin (Activity and Antigen)

 and chemicals that stop clotting.
 One important protein that helps clotting is thrombin.

-The protein that blocks clotting is called antithrombin.
+The protein that blocks thrombin is called antithrombin.
 Antithrombin works to thin

 the blood slightly so that it doesn't clot too much.
 A lack of antithrombin (AT) can